pedrib/PoC/advisories/Cisco/DCNMPwn.md

 I have previously exploited this vulnerability in [DrayTek VigorACS](https://raw.githubusercontent.com/pedrib/PoC/master/advisories/draytek-vigor-acs.txt), [Cisco ISE](https://github.com/pedrib/PoC/blob/master/exploits/ISEpwn/ISEpwn.rb) and [TIBCO Data Virtualization Manager](https://github.com/pedrib/PoC/blob/master/advisories/TIBCO/tibco_tdv_rce.md).

 Given the complexity of AMF and the Java deserialization chain involved, it is out of scope of this advisory to go into details.
-The only takeaway necessary is that under the right conditions, as it will be explained in [Exploit Chain](#exploit-chain), it is possible to achieve remote code execution through Java object deserialization.
+The only takeaway necessary is that under the right conditions, it is possible to achieve remote code execution through Java object deserialization.

 Readers interested in digging deeper should check out the write-up [AMF - Another Malicious Format](http://codewhitesec.blogspot.ru/2017/04/amf.html) by Markus Wulftange as well as [Java Unmarshaller Security - Turning your data into code execution](https://github.com/mbechler/marshalsec) by Moritz Bechler for further details on the inner workings of this vulnerability.